getindata/flink-http-connector/README.md

 ## HTTP status code handler
+### Sink table
-Http Sink and Lookup Source connectors allow defining list of HTTP status codes that should be treated as errors.
+Http Sink allows defining list of HTTP status codes that should be treated as errors.
 By default all 400s and 500s response codes will be interpreted as error code.

 This behavior can be changed by using below properties in table definition (DDL) for Sink and Lookup Source or passing it via `setProperty' method from Sink's builder.
-The property names are:
+The property name are:
-- `gid.connector.http.sink.error.code` and `gid.connector.http.source.lookup.error.code` used to defined HTTP status code value that should be treated as error for example 404.
+- `gid.connector.http.sink.error.code` used to defined HTTP status code value that should be treated as error for example 404.
 Many status codes can be defined in one value, where each code should be separated with comma, for example:
 `401, 402, 403`.
 User can use this property also to define a type code mask.
 In that case, all codes from given HTTP response type will be treated as errors.
 An example of such a mask would be `3XX, 4XX, 5XX`.
 In this case, all 300s, 400s and 500s status codes will be treated as errors.
-- `gid.connector.http.sink.error.code.exclude` and `gid.connector.http.source.lookup.error.code.exclude` used to exclude a HTTP code from error list.
+- `gid.connector.http.sink.error.code.exclude` used to exclude a HTTP code from error list.
    Many status codes can be defined in one value, where each code should be separated with comma, for example:
   `401, 402, 403`.
 In this example, codes 401, 402 and 403 would not be interpreted as error codes.

+### Source table
+Http source requires success codes defined in parameter: `gid.connector.http.source.lookup.success-codes`.
+That list should contains all http status codes which are considered as success response.
+It may be 200 (ok) as well as 404 (not found).
+The first one is standard response and its content should be deserialized/parsed.
+Processing of 404 request's content may be skipped by adding it to parameter `gid.connector.http.source.lookup.ignored-response-codes`.

+Both parameters supports whitelisting and blacklisting (ops!).
+Sample configuration may look like:
+`2XX,404,!203` - meaning all codes from group 2XX (200-299), with 404 and without 203 ('!' character).
+Group blacklisting e.g. !2XX is not supported.
+Notice that ignored-response-codes has to be a subset of success-codes.

+The same format is used in parameter `gid.connector.http.source.lookup.retry-codes`.

 ## TLS (more secure replacement for SSL) and mTLS support